Baked French Toast

 Instructions

-1. Heat the olive oil in a large soup pot over a medium heat.
+2. Heat olive oil in a medium oven proof frying pan, over a medium heat.